8 Types of Call Centers + Their Definitions

 Call Centers: Definition + 8 Types

 Consequently, call centers help create your brand image and build customer loyalty.
 However, not all call centers are created equal.
-Each has its pros and cons and fits a distinct use case better than others.
+Each has its pros and cons and is best suited for different types of businesses and goals.

-There are 8 types of call centers in total, so to help you choose the best one, we’ve created this article detailing the intricacies of each one.
+There are 8 types of call centers in total.
+To help you choose the best one, we’ve created this article outlining the details and key aspects of each.

 What is a Call Center?